Airborne Surveillance Platform: Revival

-On August 17, 2012, India received the first Embraer 145 airborne early warning and control aircraft built with Indian technology.
+On 17 August 2012, India received the first EMB-145I airborne early warning and control aircraft built with Indian technology.
 It is claimed as a major breakthrough in mounting an electronic eye in the sky for India.

 The aircraft is fitted with Indian airborne Active Electronic Scanned Array (AESA) radar, giving it the capability to detect missiles and hostile fighters at all angles.
 Programme Director Christopher was quoted by the media as saying, "The new EMB 145 would have airborne Active Electronic Scanned Array (AESA) radar designed by DRDO’s Banglaore-based Centre for Airborne Systems (CABS).
 DRDO will integrate other mission systems in India and deliver the aircraft to the Indian Air Force”.

 Dr. Elangovan, Chief Controller Research & Development of DRDO, said the aircraft was upgraded to have major capabilities such as "in-fight refuelling system, significant increase in electric and cooling capacity and a comprehensive set of structural changes to allow installation of advanced mission systems."

+The third NETRA AEW&C completed flight trials and acceptance trials in 2023 after integrating with all mission systems in initial operational clearance configuration, including SDRs, and an indigenous ESM/RWR.
+As of 2023-24, it has been delivered to IAF by the DRDO in the identical configuration as the two AEW&Cs before it.
+By January 2025, three aircraft have been delivered in IOC configuration and the final operational clearance (FOC) is in advanced stage.
+On 25 June, DRDO transferred the FOC certificate for the Netra AEW&C system to the Indian Air Force during a formal ceremony presided over by the Deputy Chief of the Air Staff, Air Marshal Awadhesh Kumar Bharti, in Bengaluru.